Skip to main content

 • “The game also runs great on the Steam Deck and controls well with a few tweaks, such as turning the right trackpad into a mouse/left click.”

-• “So far, I've only played on my Steam Deck.
-It's early access, so there are no big issues; it runs great and plays great.”
+• “So far, only played on my Steam Deck.
+It's early access, so no big issues, runs great and plays great.”

-• “So I will say if you want a perfectly stable game, then this game is not for you (but the devs are working on it and actively asked the community for help finding these glitches).”
+• “If you want a perfectly stable game, this is not for you.
+The developers are working on it and actively seeking community help to find glitches.”

 • replayability

-• “This game is straight fire, and the replayability is so good because of the sheer amount of secrets in the game that you will flat out miss on your first play of the level.”
+• “This game has great replayability due to the sheer amount of secrets you will completely miss on your first playthrough.”

-• “The in-game level editor allows you to design and share custom adventures, extending the game’s replayability.”
+• “The in-game level editor lets you design and share custom adventures, greatly extending the game's replayability.”

 • humor